mchlvl/starlette-zipkin/README.md

 </a>
 </p>

-# AioZipkin middleware for Starlette

-- Client
-    - aiozipkin - async compatible zipkin library
-- Server (any zipkin 2.0 compatible server will work)
-    - Jaeger
+> TODO: test coverage

 ## Features
+- Using [sentry-asgi](https://github.com/encode/sentry-asgi) as a boilerplate
+- Client - based on `aiozipkin` - async compatible zipkin library
+- Server (any zipkin 2.0 compatible server will work) - Jaeger examples
-- middleware tracing http traffic
+- Middleware tracing http traffic
-- injecting tracing headers to responses
+- Injecting tracing headers to responses
-- extracting tracing headers from requests
+- Extracting tracing headers from requests
-- context variable with the span for every incoming request - possible to instrument tracing of lower level operations
+- Context variable with the span for every incoming request - possible to instrument tracing of lower level operations

 ## Quick start